paulosuzart/paulosuzart.github.io/_posts/2014-04-27-sliding-window-events-with-clojure.markdown

 )
 {% endhighlight %}

-I could have embeded the ticker channel in the `slide` function.
+I could have embedded the ticker channel in the `slide` function.
 Or it could be a record implementing some protocol, etc. But this is quite simple and enough for now.

 There is no mistery, but for sure the combination of Meltdown's clean interface plus clojure's ability to handle concurrency make this type of construction very straightforward.

-Notice, however, that bigger your window, bigger your buffer.
+Notice, however, that bigger your window interval, bigger your buffer.
 Faster you add events to the `price` reactor, faster your buffer becomes bigger.
 Seems no problem for the power of Reactor.

 Tha is all.
-CEP is very useful in the filds of pattern/behavior detection and real-time analysis for detecting fraudes, etc. It pays off to study and find opportunities to provide smart solutions using it.
+CEP is very useful in the filds of pattern/behavior detection and real-time analysis for detecting fraud, etc. It pays off to study and find opportunities to provide smart solutions using it.

 Cheers!